DTJF/libpruio/src/doc/_3_pins.md

 modes (PRUIO_GPIO_OUT0 and PRUIO_GPIO_OUT1) use the same pinmuxing.

-In order to set a GPIO output just set its state by calling function Gpio::setValue() (after calling the constructor PruIo::PruIo() ).
+In order to set a GPIO output just set its state by calling function GpioUdt::setValue() (after calling the constructor PruIo::PruIo() ).
 When you do this after the call to PruIo::config(), the state will change immediately.
 Otherwise it changes after the PruIo::config() call.

 In order to configure a GPIO to input mode first call function GpioUdt::config() (after calling the constructor PruIo::PruIo() and